cancerberoSgx/prettier-eslint-gallery/README.md

 # issues / TODO

- * accept custom eslint - I have my own that extends a popular one - I want to pass it like tool --input --output --style my/.eslintrc.js - user will be responsible of installing dependencies

  * probably we will need to rename this project to something more generic if we decide to use other tools besides prettier